TensorYue/Nonlinear-Finite-Element-Code-for-2D-Problems/README.md

 ## Instruction
 Both static and dynamic (alpha method) solver are provided for 2-D boundary value problem with the consideration of large deformation.

-The code here support element-wise computation, user can refer to https://github.com/TensorYue/Direct-Stiffness-Method-Solver-for-2D-Structures for assembling global stiffness matrix and processing boundary conditions.
+The code here support element-wise computation, users can refer to https://github.com/TensorYue/Direct-Stiffness-Method-Solver-for-2D-Structures for assembling global stiffness matrix and processing boundary conditions.

 Formulation: Updated Lagrangian & Total Lagrangian